-Information concerning our executive officers is incorporated herein by reference to information included in the Proxy Statement for our 2019 Annual Meeting of Shareholders.
+Information concerning our executive officers is incorporated herein by reference to information included in the Proxy Statement for our 2020 Annual Meeting of Shareholders.

-Information with respect to our directors and the nomination process is incorporated herein by reference to information included in the Proxy Statement for our 2019 Annual Meeting of Shareholders.
+Information with respect to our directors and the nomination process is incorporated herein by reference to information included in the Proxy Statement for our 2020 Annual Meeting of Shareholders.

-Information regarding our audit committee and our audit committee financial experts is incorporated herein by reference to information included in the Proxy Statement for our 2019 Annual Meeting of Shareholders.
+Information regarding our corporate governance, including our audit committee and code of ethics, is incorporated herein by reference to information included in the Proxy Statement for our 2020 Annual Meeting of Shareholders.

-Information required by Item 405 of Regulation S-K is incorporated herein by reference to information included in the Proxy Statement for our 2019 Annual Meeting of Shareholders.
+Information regarding compliance with Section 16(a) of the Exchange Act is incorporated herein by reference to information included in the Proxy Statement for our 2020 Annual Meeting of Shareholders.